Pan Am Flight 806: Accident

 The flight was receiving signals from the Localizer and was using the Instrument landing system (ILS) for runway 5.
-At 23:38 the approach controller informed the flight of a bad rain shower at the airport, then at 23:39 stated the wind is zero three zero degrees at two zero, gusting two five.
+At 23:38 (11:38 PM), the approach controller informed the flight of a mean rain shower at the airport, and then at 23:39 (11:39 PM) stated the wind is zero three zero (30) degrees at two zero (20), gusting two five (25).
 The flight transmitted "Eight zero six, wilco" at 23:39:41.
 This was the last communication received from Flight 806.

 The Cockpit voice recorder (CVR) recorded normal cockpit conversation during the last minute of the flight.
-At 23:40:22 the co-pilot reported "You're a little high" and at 23:40:33 "You're at minimums."
+At 23:40:22 the co-pilot said "You're a little high" and at 23:40:33 "You're at minimums."
 At 23:40:35 the first officer stated "Field in sight" then "Turn to your right" followed by "hundred and forty knots."
 No further conversation was recorded by the CVR.

 At 23:40:42 the 707 came in contact with trees 3865 ft short of the runway 5 threshold.
 The aircraft first impacted the ground 236 feet further and plowed through dense vegetation for another 539 ft before crashing into a three foot high rock wall.
 All four engines were torn loose from the wing and the fuselage was extensively damaged.
 A post-impact fire consumed most of the aircraft.